David Formica is the Director, Information and Technology Management at the University of Canberra.

 Jeff is also a member of the AARNet Board of Directors.

-Ian Smith is Director, Information Technology Services at Flinders University.
+Zoran Sugarevski is the Executive Director, Information Technology Services at Victoria University.

 Scott Sorley is Executive Director of ICT Services at the University of Southern Queensland.